SecDorks/ipfixcol/README.md

 ```

 ##<a name="fastbit"></a> FastBit
 Plugins and tools that uses FastBit file format need FasBit library installed.
-IPFIXcol framework uses it's own fork of FastBit library to keep compatibility.

-IPFIXcol's FastBit library can be found [here](https://github.com/CESNET/libfastbit).
+IPFIXcol framework uses it's own fork of the FastBit library for maintaining compatibility.
+The fork can be found [here](https://github.com/SecDorks/libfastbit).

 ##<a name="contact"></a> Contact us
 ###<a name="bug"></a> Reporting bugs

-If you find any bug you can report it into [issue tracker](https://github.com/CESNET/ipfixcol/issues) here on GitHub.
+If you find any bug you can report it into [issue tracker](https://github.com/SecDorks/ipfixcol/issues) here on GitHub.

 ###<a name="mailing"></a> Forum

-if you have some questions or if you just want to share your ideas about useful features etc., please use [this forum](https://groups.google.com/forum/#!forum/ipfixcol).
+In case you have some questions or if you just want to share your ideas about useful features etc., please use [this forum](https://groups.google.com/forum/#!forum/ipfixcol).

 [Back to Top](#top)